Monday 26 August 2024

 I sought help on the Groups.IO forum and got nowhere initially, so I submitted a trouble-ticket at QRP-Labs but six days later there was no response from that either.

-It's extremely disappointing when stuff like this happens and I know there's bigger problems in the world, but neverthless I'm feeling quite disappointed considering that I've successfully built 5 other kits from Hans (including the regular QMX) and a few from other kit manufacturers.
+It's extremely disappointing when stuff like this happens and I know there's bigger problems in the world, but neverthless I'm feeling quite disappointed considering that I've successfully built 5 other kits from Hans (including the regular QMX which is much tougher build) and a few from other kit manufacturers.

 A few days on and members of Groups.IO started to make suggestions and I learned that there should be voltage at Vcc and Vdd but there was none on mine.
 The thread got busier and someone suggested that I try swapping out the Power Boards from my QMX to my QMX+.
-Before I risked that, I decided to order a variable voltage/current psu to further reduce the risk of damaging the boards.
+To reduce the risk of damaging anything, I was using a variable voltage/current PSU.
 With it, I could reduce voltage to maybe 7.5V and 200mA.

 Before swapping out the boards, I recalled my soldering struggles and decided to reflow virtually all the connections to make sure that I'd not got a bad joint somewhere which was causing these issues.
 The Ground Plane on this pcb really does suck the life out of your soldering iron!